EMH333/EMH_Website/content/pages/infrastructure.md

 - New York Times - Great for general news and reading
 - HackerNews - Good for tech related news and info
 - Instagram - Never post, always view (and like)
-- Snapchat - Used only for a single group chat and staying up to date with folks who don't post to Instagram
 - WhatsApp - Primary messaging app while studying abroad, used to keep in touch with folks from that part of my life
+- OpenStreetMaps - I contribute regularly and use CoMaps as my primary map application on mobile
 - Discord - Lurking on the OSU CS server and a few relating to personal interests
 - Wikipedia - I monitor several low traffic pages I care about, great for general research
-- Netflix - I watch more than I should, but less than I could
-- Nebula - Support digital creators instead of using YouTube
+- Nebula - Support creators directly instead of using YouTube
+- Dropout - Support creators directly instead of using YouTube
 - YouTube - I try to keep this to educational content, I like creators who focus on quality over quantity
 - Spotify - Used to swear I'd never use it, but I started and never looked back
 - Signal - Secure and private messages